Staff Engagement Tools

 Cork institute of Technology launched their three year programme with an awareness day.
 It is dedicated to providing people with information about energy, the importance of conserving it and simple ways to do so.
 It is an ideal way in which to demonstrate to people why it is necessary to change their behaviour and actions and how to go about it.

 As part of an energy awareness programme, it is useful to establish a network of volunteers to assist with the promotion of energy saving values and messages to colleagues.
 These ‘Energy Champions’ can be very effective and a good resource.
 However, they need to be carefully recruited, trained and equipped for their role.
 They also need ongoing support to stay effective and active.
-You can use the energy champion role profile example to help you develop your role profile when recruiting.

 Providing feedback is an important part of implementing your programme.
 Decide on who needs feedback; what information / message they need to receive and how you will provide it.
 You can use the feedback worksheet to help you list the target audiences and collate your feedback.